DevilSmith/ImageWebGallery/README.md

-#  Unsplash API based web gallery platform using MVP architecture.
+#  iOS Image gallery application example
+### Based on Unsplash API

+This application using MVP-Passive View architecture, REST and pure programmatically UIKit.